kjames2001/OpenWRT-PVE-AP-MT7922/README.md

 chmod +x /etc/dhcp/dhclient-exit-hooks.d/update-etc-hosts
 ```

+## Start openwrt at boot and renew dhcp lease

-## To check for internet access @reboot, and renew dhcp lease from openwrt vm if no ethernet cable is plugged in:
+To check for internet access @reboot, and renew dhcp lease from openwrt vm if no ethernet cable is plugged in:

 1. Script → /usr/local/bin/dhcp-renew.sh
 ```